seren/aws-token-refresh/README.md

 5. Create profile files in `~/.aws/aws-profiles/`.
 These files are what are used to generate the `credentials` file (for the aws cli tools) and `config` file (formated slightly differently for boto).
 They should have at least the following information:

+	Note: You can also create profiles for non-IAM accounts or accounts that don't use MFA.
+They'll be added to the `credentials` and `config` files.

 	- **For an IAM user profile:**

 		~~~